sirishacyd/cmpe277_storageapp/README.md

 ### Course: Smartphone Application Development

 ### Learning Objective:
-Learning Objective: use android file and SQLite storage features to complete the assignment.
+use android file and SQLite storage features to complete the assignment.

 ### Main Activity: